TMHBBV/unbxdocs./docs/Search/manage-search/merchandising-search/promotions-optional.md

 ## Set up use the Boost option

 Click the **Boost** button in the Set merchandising strategy section.
 Choose the **Attribute** you want to base the condition on from the drop-down menu.
 Define the **Operator** by clicking the `=` button and selecting the desired one (e.g., equals, contains).
 Select the attribute value that the condition will match or exclude.
+Refer [here](https://unbxdocs.readme.io/update/docs/ui-terminologies#/) to understand the operators offerref by Netcore Unbxd